agenium-scale/nsimd/doc/markdown/contribute.md

 Providing implementations for `foo` is done by completing the following Python
 files:

 - `egg/platform_cpu.py`
 - `egg/platform_x86.py`
 - `egg/platform_arm.py`
+- `egg/scalar.py`
+- `egg/cuda.py`
+- `egg/hip.py`

 The idea is to produce plain C (not C++) code using Python string format.
-Each `platform_*.py` file provides some helper functions to ease as much as possible the programmer's job.
-But every `platform_*.py` file provides the same "global" variables available in every functions and is designed in the same way:
+Each of the Python files provides some helper functions to ease as much as possible the programmer's job.
+But every file provides the same "global" variables available in every functions and is designed in the same way:

 1. At the bottom of the file is the `get_impl` function taking the following
    arguments:
    + `func     ` the name of the operator the system is currently